 Providers are selected through a competitive bidding process pursuant to policies set forth by the County of Riverside Purchasing and Fleet Department.
 Proposals are reviewed, evaluated and scored.
 Quality of proposal response, modalities of service, location and need are a few factors considered.
-Selected providers are required to maintain an AOD and DMC certification as described in section 402.
+Selected providers are required to maintain a DMC certification and, as applicable AOD license/certification as described in section 402.
+By contracting with the County, Provider understands they must provide Alcohol and Drug treatment according to the DMC and SABG standards and regulations.